Job Seeker Visa Spain (2026)

 Private health insurance with no copayments, no waiting periods, and full hospital coverage is mandatory for the entire duration of this permit.

-What Is the Job Seeker Visa Spain?
+What Is the Job Seeker Visa Spain (Post-Study Visa)?

 The Job Seeker Visa is a temporary residence permit that allows eligible graduates to stay in Spain after completing an official higher-education program.